ches/basho_docs/content/riak/kv/2.1.4/developing/data-types/counters.md

   -d '{"increment": 1}'
 ```

-## Increment a Counter 2
+## Increment a Counter by More Than 1

 The default value of an increment operation is 1, but you can increment
-by more than one if you'd like (but always by an integer).
-Let's say
+by more than 1 (but always by an integer).

-that we decide to spend an afternoon flaunting traffic laws and manage
-to rack up five tickets:
+Continuing with our `traffic_tickets` example, let's say we receive 5 tickets in a single day:

 ```java
 // Using the "trafficTickets" Location from above: